awanderlyss/node-intro/README.md

 *Note - where you see the undefined here, this would be a returned value from a function.

+With Node you have access to a lot of the built in methods you saw using JavaScript in the client.
+Instead of being inherited from the `Window` object like we see in the client, they inherit from the `Global` object.
+Other than that, there is very few differences between Node and the Client.

-If I have a JavaScript file, I can run it in the terminal as well.
+Next, if I have a JavaScript file, I can run it in the terminal as well.

 I am going to create a new JavaScript file called `app.js` and add the function below: